bielgennaro/bielgennaro/README.md

 <!--Intro start-->
-- 🔭 I’m currently working on **Java, Typescript, Javascript, Nodejs and React applications!**
+- 🔭 I’m currently working on **C#, Typescript, Javascript, Nodejs and React applications!**

 - 🌱 I’m a backend dev currently learning **how to be a good fullstack dev, like a jedi!!**